-Yes, you can withdraw money from your RRSP at any time.
-But that doesn’t necessarily mean you should.
+Yes, you can withdraw money from your RRSP at any time, but you must know what comes with an RRSP withdrawal.

 A few things happen when you withdraw money from your RRSP.

-First, is you are taxed on that withdrawal.
-Your RRSP provider will withhold income tax and you’ll have to add the amount of your withdrawal to your taxable income when you do your taxes.
+Your RRSP provider will withhold income tax, and you’ll have to add the amount of your withdrawal to your taxable income when you do your taxes.

-If you think you will need to take your money out before retirement, you should consider investing in a tax-free savings account ( TFSA) instead.
+If you think you’ll need to withdraw your money before retirement, you should consider investing in a Tax-Free Savings Account ( TFSA) instead.